NVlabs/neuralangelo/DATA_PROCESSING.md

 ### Inspect and adjust COLMAP results

 For certain cases, the camera poses estimated by COLMAP could be erroneous.
 In addition, the automated estimation of the bounding sphere could be inaccurate (which ideally should include the scene/object of interest).
+It is highly recommended that the bounding sphere is adjusted.
 We offer some tools to to inspect and adjust the pre-processing results.
 Below are some options:

 - Blender: Download [Blender](https://www.blender.org/download/) and follow the instructions in our [add-on repo](https://github.com/mli0603/BlenderNeuralangelo).
+The add-on will save your adjustment of the bounding sphere.
 - This [Jupyter notebook](projects/neuralangelo/scripts/visualize_colmap.ipynb) (using K3D) can be helpful for visualizing the COLMAP results.
+You can adjust the bounding sphere by manually specifying the refining sphere center and size in the `data.readjust` config.

-It is highly recommended that the bounding sphere is adjusted.
-You can do so by manually specifying the refining sphere center and size in the `data.readjust` config.
+If a continous camera recording trajectory turns into broken trajectories, it is because COLMAP fails due to ambiguous matches.
+You can try to change `exhaustive_matcher` to `sequential_matcher` in [run_colmap.sh file](https://github.com/NVlabs/neuralangelo/blob/main/projects/neuralangelo/scripts/run_colmap.sh#L24).

 ## DTU dataset
 - Please use respecting the license terms of the dataset.